15 Short Inspirational Stories with a Moral [Motivational stories]

 Next up: an inspiring story about two competing wolves.

-3. The Two Wolves (Inspiring Short Stories about Life)
+3. The Two Wolves (Inspiring Short Story About Life)

 An old Cherokee chief sat down to teach his grandson about life.